 Trump and U.S.-Cuba Ties

 The death of Fidel Castro and election of Donald J. Trump in late 2016 rekindled debates over U.S.-Cuba policy.
 President Trump announced during a visit to Miami in June 2017 that he would reinstate some restrictions on travel and trade that had been eased by the Obama administration, but would not break diplomatic relations.
 Trump said that the “outcome of the last administration’s executive actions has been only more repression” and issued a memorandum directing the U.S. Treasury and Commerce Departments to plan for reinstating the ban on individual travel by Americans to Cuba; halting economic transactions involving GAESA, a military-run conglomerate; and regularly reporting on human rights progress in Cuba.
 Trump said U.S. sanctions will not be lifted until Cuba frees all political prisoners and holds free and fair elections, among other rights-related conditions.

 Some U.S. business leaders and members of Congress have criticized the policy reversal, saying isolating Cuba could worsen the economic and political situation there.
 Administration officials said the new restrictions would not disrupt existing U.S. business ventures; many U.S.-based companies, including Google, Airbnb, and Starwood Hotels & Resorts, invested heavily in Cuba following the warming of relations.

 The Trump administration’s rollback, along with the reelection of Republican majorities to the U.S. Congress in 2016, increased the likelihood that the trade embargo will remain in place.
 Republican lawmakers in both chambers have routinely blocked bills that would roll back the embargo.
 But some analysts say Raul Castro’s eventual departure from office could provide a political window for lifting it.
-Castro has said he will step down in 2018, at the end of his second term, and municipal elections are scheduled for late November 2017 as the first step in the process of electing a new leader.
+Castro has said he will step down in April 2018 at the end of his second term, when the Council of State, a subset of the National Assembly, will select the country’s next president from among its thirty-one members.